 Infants and young children will be seated safely in a highchair or an appropriately sized low chair while eating.

-Infants and young children will never be left alone while they are eating, and team members should be familiar with Paediatric First Aid advice for children who are choking.
+Infants and young children will never be left alone while they are eating, and team members will be familiar with Paediatric First Aid advice for children who may choke.